Gibbs Street Pedestrian Bridge

 Pedestrian bridge in Portland, Oregon, U.S.

-The Gibbs Street Pedestrian Bridge, more formally known as the US Congresswoman Darlene Hooley Pedestrian Bridge at Gibbs Street, is an approximately 700 ft pedestrian bridge in Portland, Oregon, United States, which opened on July 14, 2012.
-It connects the Lair Hill neighborhood with the South Waterfront area.
+The Gibbs Street Pedestrian Bridge, formally known as the US Congresswoman Darlene Hooley Pedestrian Bridge at Gibbs Street, is an approximately 700 ft pedestrian bridge in Portland, Oregon, United States.
+Opened on July 14, 2012, it connects the Lair Hill neighborhood with the South Waterfront area.
 It is a steel box girder bridge, a change from the original plans for an extradosed bridge, made to reduce the project's cost.

 The bridge crosses I-5 and SW Macadam Avenue, and connects SW Kelly Avenue on the west side to SW Moody Avenue on the east side.
 At the Moody Avenue end there is a stop on the Portland Streetcar's NS Line, and the Portland Aerial Tram's lower terminus is located across the street.
 Construction began in January 2011 and was completed in June 2012.